DataDog/hiring-engineers/answers.md

 My Answers
 ==========
-> First, let me thank you this opportunity.
+ First, let me thank you this opportunity.
 I had fun answering the questions and learning a bit more about Datadog.
 It also gave me a chance to play Space Invaders again :)

->
-> I used a simple straightforward approach to each challenge and learn that component deep enough to be able to give an educated guess while using some of the tooling I already know *(ex.: docker, python, postman and others).*
+ I used a simple straightforward approach to each challenge and learn that component deep enough to be able to give an educated guess while using some of the tooling I already know *(ex.: docker, python, postman and others).*
->
-> Let's dive into it...

 Prerequisites - Setup the environment
 -------------------------------------
+### Tasks required

+  [x] Containerized approach with Docker for Linux and our dockerized Datadog Agent image.

+  [x] Sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

-> I used a containerized approach as this is easy to setup and consumes less laptop resources.
+I used a containerized approach as this is easy to setup and consumes less laptop resources.
 Nevertheless I tested everything in Vagrant/Puppet.
 If you want I can provide the scripts and information regarding that.
-> I used a docker compose file to generate my container/images and spin up the necessary machines for this test.
+I used a docker compose file to generate my container/images and spin up the necessary machines for this test.
 Mainly I have two machines in docker:

->
->  + Postgres (Database Machine)
+   + Postgres (Database Machine)
->  + Adminer (Managing Database)
+  + Adminer (Managing Database)

->
-> Here is the docker compose file ([stack.yml](../solutions-engineer/docker/stack.yml)):
+Here is the docker compose file ([stack.yml](../solutions-engineer/docker/stack.yml)):

 ```
 version: '2'